GregorR/style/STYLE.md

 9. **~~Don't use contractions.~~** Use contractions anywhere where you would use contractions in formal speech, so long as it doesn't create ambiguity.
-   I have so much more to say on contractions, I've moved it to [a separate file](CONTRACTIONS.md).
+   If you're unconvinced, I explain in much greater depth in [a separate document](CONTRACTIONS.md).

 Some general guidelines (not rules!) for academic writing in Computer Science,